 I also weigh in on the season premiere of The Walking Dead.
 Who knew that zombies have a taste for woodchucks?
 Daryl and Sheriff Rick both know.
 No worries here, no spoilers in this episode.

 I also read out some feedback from the talented and bright Miss Justine, of Justine's Halloween Blog.
+Which you can read here: Justine's Halloween You can also find Justine's Halloween in the LINKS OF DOOM to the left of this post.

 As always, you can listen to the DARK LIT goodness here.
 Or, download from Archive.org